 Kendra is a licensed attorney in Massachusetts focusing on estate planning and elder law.
 She graduated from New England School of Law in May 2010 and passed the bar that year.
 She graduated from Western New England University School of Law in May 2014 with an LL.M. in Estate Planning and Elder Law.
 Kendra is a partner with Legacy Legal Planning, LLC based in Braintree, MA.

-Kendra serves as the President of the George Demeter Unit in Westwood, MA and President of the New England Association of Parliamentarians.
-Kendra has served as a Parliamentarian in Fraternal Organizations and is on the Youth Committee for the National Association of Parliamentarians.
-She is a Registered Parliamentarian and looks forward to expanding her knowledge of Robert’s Rules and the parliamentary procedure through her active participation in NEAP and the George Demeter Unit.
+Kendra is President of the New England Association of Parliamentarians and Past President of the George Demeter Unit in Westwood, MA.
+Kendra has served as a Parliamentarian in Fraternal Organizations and served on the Youth Committee for the National Association of Parliamentarians.
+She is a Professional Registered Parliamentarian and looks forward to continuously expanding her knowledge of Robert’s Rules and the parliamentary procedure.

 Brandon Walters, PRP